eringrand/eringrand.github.io/_posts/2017-05-02-lizziebennet_textmining.md

 One of the problems with using captions, is the messy text.
 I used a simple set of `gsub` to transform obvious punctuation marks into their English counterparts.
 I also pulled out the character SPEAKING the words from the text itself.
-I left this column alone in the dataset, but might one day go back and focus an analysis on speaking characters.
+I left this column alone in the data set, but might one day go back and focus an analysis on speaking characters.

 ```r